freds0/FlowMAC/README.md

 ```

-## Inference / ReconstructionDuring training, the model automatically logs reconstructions to TensorBoard.
+## Inference / Reconstruction

+During training, the model automatically logs reconstructions to TensorBoard.
 To run inference manually on audio files (Analysis-Synthesis):

 *(Note: CLI for pure audio reconstruction is currently under development.
 You can use the model directly in Python)*